Sometimes, I’m absolutely terrified to tell my own stories.

-I have driven down back roads to the places that haunt me so many times, that I know each tree along the gravel driveway on that street.
+I have driven to the places that haunt me so many times, that I know each tree that lines those gravel streets.

 I used stockpile restaurant napkins to keep in the glove box of my little blue Nissan, for all the times I would sit in grocery store parking lots, legs crossed, tears pouring down my face.